Help! My Website has gone?

 2020 surge of suppliers

-It’s a shame to see that new wave of Digital Agencies that are basically just solo salespeople selling offshore services for a profit.
-In many cases with no care about the quality of the work they are providing, selling sites for $4000 that they paid $400 to have created in India.
+It’s a shame to see the new wave of Digital Agencies, basically just solo salespeople selling offshore services for a profit.
+In many cases, they do not care about the quality of the work they are providing, selling sites for $4000 that they paid $400 to have created in India.

-Since the start of 2020, I have also noticed a massive surge in the numbers of website creators and SEOs in the industry groups, forums and communities I am part of.
-Often they join so they can ask questions and people like me can answer them so they go back to their client with the answer I gave them.
+Since the start of 2020, I have also noticed a massive surge in the number of website creators and SEOs in the industry groups, forums, and communities I am part of.
+Often, they join so they can ask questions, and people like me can answer them, so they go back to their clients with the answers I gave them.

-Unfortunately, there are a plethora of inexperienced newbies charging $2000 for a website or $2000 for SEO monthly retainers to unsuspecting clients.
-SEO takes time so you can pay out thousands before learning it’s doing nothing.
+Unfortunately, many inexperienced newbies charge unsuspecting clients $2000 for a website or $2000 for SEO monthly retainers.
+SEO takes time, so you can pay thousands before learning it’s doing nothing.

-Today someone rudely contacted me via private message asking me to review a website.
-I asked who are you and why would I do that?
-He said ‘You are an experienced developer so I want you to check it before I give it to my client’ …. umm WTF?
-I was a bit flabbergasted, to be honest, haha
+Today, someone rudely contacted me via private message, asking me to review a website.
+I asked who you were and why I would do that.
+He said, ‘You are an experienced developer, so I want you to check it before I give it to my client’ …. umm WTF?
+I was a bit flabbergasted, to be honest, haha.

 Quality Assurance

-In every industry, there are good and bad.
-Some people are great at selling (my worst skill) and some people do great website development.
+There are good and bad in every industry.
+Some people are great at selling (my worst skill), and some people do great website development.

 I have a few ways you can check the work of a web developer or designer to see if they are skilled or BS.

-Builtwith.com – Check out the plugins that are on the site – If the list is long, it’s not good.
+Builtwith.com—Check out the plugins on the site—if the list is long, it’s not good.

-WordPress Theme Detector – Check if they are using quality themes or free, outdated junk.
-A WordPress site must have a theme, they are not the same as the template.
+WordPress Theme Detector – Check if they use quality themes or free, outdated junk.
+A WordPress site must have a theme, which is not the same as the template.

 A quality developer will know that site speed is important for conversions.
-With these 4 sites you don’t need to know much, just look for a good score.
-A’s, high percentages and green are good :)
+With these 3 sites, you don’t need to know much; look for a good score.
+A’s, high percentages, and green are good :)

 Amazon’s calculated that a page load slowdown of just one second could cost it $1.6 billion in sales each year.
 Google has calculated that by slowing its search results by just four-tenths of a second they could lose 8 million searches per day–meaning they’d serve up many millions of fewer online adverts.

-I hope you found this post helpful and if you were looking for a reputable website designer, who can whip you up a website in a day (no jokes!) you can check out my Website in 1-day package here!
+I hope you found this post helpful.
+If you are looking for a reputable website designer who can whip you up a website in a day (no jokes!), you can check out my 1 day VIP Intensive.

 Until next Time